Janel Parrish: Film and television

 In February 2012, Parrish returned to her stage roots in a production of the musical Spring Awakening.
 She portrayed Anna, while also understudying the lead female role of Wendla Bergmann.
 That same year, she had a supporting role in the romantic comedy-drama film Celeste and Jesse Forever.
 She subsequently guest starred in the CBS drama series Hawaii Five-0, playing the role of Rebecca Fine, an ambitious and strong-willed chemistry student, and made a guest appearance in Lifetime's fantasy legal drama series Drop Dead Diva as cheerleader Chelsea Putnam.
 Also in 2014, Parrish led the cast of the Lifetime thriller film High School Possession as Lauren Brady.
 The following year, she had a guest role as villainess Jillian Havemeyer in NBC's comedy-drama series The Mysteries of Laura.
 In 2017, she guest starred in Fox's procedural drama series Rosewood, playing Selena Monet, a young popstar.
 In November 2017, Parrish began portraying Sandy Dumbrowski in a Toronto production of Grease, alongside Katie Findlay.
 She then portrayed Lisa Wagner in the romance film Until We Meet Again, alongside Jackson Rathbone.

 Parrish co-starred as Margot Covey in the film adaptation of Jenny Han's young adult romance novel To All the Boys I've Loved Before, with Lana Condor and John Corbett, and appeared alongside Angela Trimbur and Fairuza Balk in the home-invasion thriller Hell Is Where the Home Is.
 Parrish will co-star with Mickey Rourke in the upcoming boxing drama Tiger.
 She reprised her role as Mona Vanderwaal in the Pretty Little Liars spin-off drama series, Pretty Little Liars: The Perfectionists.
 The show premiered on Freeform on March 20, 2019 and concluded on May 22, 2019.
+In 2023, Parrish competed in season 10 of Fox's singing competition series The Masked Singer as "Gazelle".
+She finished in third place.